pavithraes/xprof/docs/graph_viewer_tool.md

 Module dropdown menu, from which you choose an HLO module from the available list for visualization.

-2. An Op Name search box, where you enter the name of an operation to select it as the primary node and visualize its neighbors.
+2. An Op Name box, where you enter the name of an operation to select it as the primary node and visualize its neighbors.
 Pressing enter after typing the op name will visualize the surrounding nodes.